Matthew McConaughey: Early life and education

+He is a relative of Confederate brigadier general Dandridge McRae.

-McConaughey moved to Longview, Texas, in 1980 and later attended Longview High School.
-In 1988 he went to Australia thinking he would be attending a high school in Sydney.
+McConaughey moved to Longview, Texas in 1980 and later attended Longview High School.
+In 1988, he went to Australia thinking he would be attending a high school in Sydney.
 Instead he lived in Warnervale, New South Wales for a year while he went to Gorokan High School (he was a Rotary Youth Exchange student) and worked as an assistant for an attorney and as a bank teller for ANZ.

 He attended the University of Texas at Austin (UT-Austin), where he joined the Delta Tau Delta fraternity.
 He began in the fall of 1989 and graduated in the spring of 1993 with a Bachelor of Science in Radio-Television-Film.

 His original plan changed as he had wanted to attend Southern Methodist University until one of his brothers told him that private-school tuition would have been a burden on the family's finances.
 He had planned to attend law school after graduation from college but discovered he did not have any interest in becoming a lawyer.